Seasawher/mathlib4-help/docs/options.md

 skip kernel type checker.
 WARNING: setting this option to true may compromise soundness because your proofs will not be checked by the Lean kernel

+## debug.terminalTacticsAsSorry
+type: `Bool`

+default: `false`

+when enabled, terminal tactics such as `grind` and `omega` are replaced with `sorry`.
+Useful for debugging and fixing bootstrapping issues

 ## debugAssertions
 type: `Bool`